webpack/changelog-v5/README.md

 (since beta.9)

+When detecting not analysable code, webpack bails out and doesn't track export information at all for these modules (for performance reasons).

 ## General Tree Shaking improvements

 `export *` has been improved to track more info and do no longer flag the `default` export as used.